ambaye15/AQSM_SW1PerS/docs/paper.md

 # State of the Field

-Several mature libraries exist for computing persistent homology, including *Ripser* [@Bauer2021Ripser], *GUDHI* [@gudhi], and *Giotto-TDA* [@giotto-tda].
+Several mature libraries exist for computing persistent homology [@bauer2021ripser; @gudhi2023manual; @tauzin2021giottotda].
 These packages provide efficient implementations of topological algorithms but primarily function as backends.
 They do not provide an integrated workflow for interpretable, low-dimensional motion quantification or feature extraction tailored to time series analysis.

 **AQSM_SW1PerS** builds upon these foundations by providing an end-to-end pipeline that: